 Instructors employed by districts who are a member of the I-CAN Network will receive stipends for sending classes.

-Instructor stipends from the network for sending classes - \$200 per site/per class/per year
+Instructors will receive \$200 per school/per class/per year, coming out of the Cost Share fee semesterly.

-The I-CAN Director will bill the receive sites for each class received the last week of September and the last week of January yearly.
-Districts will make out a check to I-CAN for payment to receive the class(es).
+Receiving districts will draft a check to the sending district for payment to receive the class(es) per the Cost Share.
+Receiving districts will draft a separate check to the I-CAN office for the Teacher Stipends.
 USD 399 will write a check out to the instructor of each class in October and February.
-USD 399 will send out a Form 1099-MISC to instructors who receive \$600 or more in a year's time.
+USD 399 will send a FORM 1099-MISC to instructors who receive \$600 or more in a year's time.